Human Immunodeficiency Virus

 Treatment:

 Standard antiretroviral therapy (ART) is the principal method for preventing immune deterioration.
 In addition, prophylaxis for specific opportunistic infections is indicated in particular cases.
+Antiretroviral therapy has revolutionized the management of HIV, transforming it into a chronic, manageable condition.

-WHO recommends ART for all people with HIV as soon as possible after diagnosis without any restrictions of CD4 counts.
+WHO recommends ART for all people with HIV as soon as possible after diagnosis without any restrictions on CD4 counts.
 It also recommends pre-exposure prophylaxis to people at substantial risk of HIV infection as an additional prevention choice as part of comprehensive prevention.
-Countries are now following to adapt and implement these recommendations within own epidemiological settings.
+Countries are now following to adapt and implement these recommendations within their own epidemiological settings.

 References: